Villa

 also dry.

-In the Alpes Maritimes department, where high mountains come
+In the Alpes Maritimes department, at the eastern end of the

 right down to the coast, the climate on the coastal strip (in places